 Teachers Guides

-Time spent by students consuming breakfast can be considered instructional time when students consume breakfast in the classroom and instruction is being provided while students are consuming breakfast.
+Time spent by students consuming breakfast can be considered instructional time when students consume breakfast in the classroom while instruction is being provided.
 No more than 15 minutes may be considered instructional time when students are consuming breakfast.

 (ORS 327.535)